SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### z-indices

-Z-index in bootstrap and perhaps in other frameworks exists on two scales: {{c1::within elements, for states (for :hover, :active, :focus) }}, to prevent e.g. overlapping borders and {{c2::for overlay components (modals, tooltips, etc.)}}
+Z-index in bootstrap and perhaps in other frameworks exists on two scales: ⟮c+;within elements, for states (for :hover, :active, :focus) ⟯, to prevent e.g. overlapping borders and ⟮c+;for overlay components (modals, tooltips, etc.)⟯

 situation|values
 within elements|0-3